FluxML/.github/profile/README.md

 ### The Model Zoo
 A [rich collection](https://github.com/FluxML/model-zoo) of Flux scripts to learn from, or tweak to your own data.
 Trained Flux models can be used from [TextAnalysis](https://github.com/JuliaText/TextAnalysis.jl) or [Metalhead](https://github.com/FluxML/Metalhead.jl).

-### TPUs & Colab
-Flux models can be [compiled to TPUs](https://github.com/JuliaTPU/XLA.jl) for cloud supercomputing, and run from Google Colab notebooks.

 ---

 Check out [Flux's website](https://fluxml.ai) for more information on the FluxML stack!